-FIGURE 14.
-Top: Heat flux, raw (black) and rolling-averaged with a window of 6000 time units (orange) for $\kappa_T = 0.36$, $\chi = 0.1$, $L_x = 100$, $L_y = 100$ and 125×125 Fourier modes.
+FIGURE 14. (a) Heat flux, raw (black) and rolling-averaged with a window of 6000 time units (orange) for $\kappa_T = 0.36$, $\chi = 0.1$, $L_x = 100$, $L_y = 100$ and 125×125 Fourier modes.
 This is the same as SimL, but we have used small-amplitude white noise as an initial condition.
-The diffusion time for the box-scale ZF is $t{\text{box}} = (L_x/2\pi)^2/a\chi \approx 11200$.
-Convergence to a box-sized ZF occurs on a very long timescale (> $50t{\text{box}}$).
-Middle: Same as the top panel, but for $\kappa_T = 4$, $\chi = 1$, $L_x = 200$, and $L_y = 200$.
-Here $t{\text{box}} = (L_x/2\pi)^2/a\chi \approx 4500$.
-Bottom: Same as the middle panel, but with a single-peak triangular ZF as an initial condition.
+The diffusion time for the box-scale ZF is $t{\text{box}} = (L_x/2\pi)^2/a\chi \approx 11\,200$.
+Convergence to a box-sized ZF occurs on a very long time scale (> $50t{\text{box}}$). (b) Same as panel (a), but for $\kappa_T = 4$, $\chi = 1$, $L_x = 200$ and $L_y = 200$.
+Here $t{\text{box}} = (L_x/2\pi)^2/a\chi \approx 4500$. (c) Same as panel (b), but with a single-peak triangular ZF as an initial condition.
 It is evident that the ZF profile does not converge to a single peak.

 FIGURE 15.
-Same as Figure 11, but for $\chi = 1.5$.
-The diffusion time for the box-scale ZF is $t{\text{box}} = (L_x/2\pi)^2/a\chi \approx 750$.
-The locations of the ZF extrema of the staircase drift significantly over times comparable to t{box} .
+Same as figure 11, but for $\chi = 1.5$.
+The diffusion time for the box-scale ZF is $t{\rm box} = (L_x/2\pi)^2/a\chi \approx 750$.
+The locations of the ZF extrema of the staircase drift significantly over times comparable to $t{\rm box}$.

-more symmetric final state, which is easier to handle both numerically and analytically.
-Of course, we do not know in advance how many "steps" the staircase will "choose" to have in the saturated state, so their number for the "triangular" initial condition is just an informed guess.
+Even though the zonal staircase arises naturally from white-noise initial conditions for both the zonal and the nonzonal fields, its shape suggests initialising the ZFs with a 'triangular' pattern.
+We find that this helps achieve more quickly a 'less noisy' and more symmetric final state, which is easier to handle both numerically and analytically.
+Of course, we do not know in advance how many 'steps' the staircase will 'choose' to have in the saturated state, so their number for the 'triangular' initial condition is just an informed guess.
 Most results in this paper are from simulations that used such a triangular ZF initial condition, including SimL and SimH.
-Notable exceptions are Figures 6, 12, and 23, where we used data from many simulations, some with white-noise initial conditions and others with "triangular" ones.
+Notable exceptions are figures 6, 12 and 23, where we used data from many simulations, some with white-noise initial conditions and others with 'triangular' ones.

 3.2.
-Convection Zones
+Convection zones

-The convection zones located at the extrema of the ZFs contain localised patches of ITG turbulence and have a high radial turbulent heat conductivity (see Figures 8 and 9).
+The convection zones located at the extrema of the ZFs contain localised patches of ITG turbulence and have a high radial turbulent heat conductivity (see figures 8 and 9).
 The imposed equilibrium temperature gradient is flattened in the convection zones and slightly steepened in the shear zones.
-This results in a staircase-like radial temperature profile, shown in Figure 16.
+This results in a staircase-like radial temperature profile, shown in figure 16.
 The turbulence in the convection zones is driven by a tertiary instability, localised by the zonal shear.
-In the low-collisionality, near-marginal regime, which we consider to be the most important, there is a qualitative difference between the way in which the tertiary instability operates at the ZF maxima and minima.
-A similar difference exists in both the Hasegawa-Mima equation (Zhu et al. 2018b) and gyrokinetics (McMillan et al. 2011).
+In the low-collisionality, near-marginal regime, which we consider to be the most important (see the footnote 2 on p.
+9), there is a qualitative difference between the way in which the tertiary instability operates at the ZF maxima and minima.
+A similar difference exists in both the Hasegawa-Mima equation (Zhu et al. 2018b) and GK (McMillan et al. 2011).

 3.2.1.
-Turbulence at ZF Minima
+Turbulence at ZF minima

-At the ZF minima, we find both ITG and Kelvin-Helmholtz tertiary instabilities.
-The former is dominant (faster) and saturates by producing a zonal-temperature gradient that cancels the background temperature gradient.
-This effectively decouples the evolution of the temperature perturbations from that of the electrostatic potential and leaves a KH mode that seems to determine the poloidal wavenumber at the ZF minima (the peak at $k_y \approx 0.26$ in Figure 7 is precisely the wavenumber of the fastest-growing KH mode at the ZF minima).
-Further details on the tertiary instability at the ZF minima and its saturation can be found in Appendix C.3.1.
+At the ZF minima, we find both ITG and Kelvin-Helmholtz (KH) tertiary instabilities.
+The former is dominant (faster) and saturates by producing a zonal temperature gradient that cancels the background temperature gradient.
+This effectively decouples the evolution of the temperature perturbations from that of the electrostatic potential and leaves a KH mode that seems to determine the poloidal wavenumber at the ZF minima (the peak at